Chapter 14 (pdf)

 Here we have the Great Awakenings, which lasted from 1727 to 1904.
 This led to the spirit of God being poured out on Christians, and revivals throughout England, the United States, and later to all the other nations.
 Research some of these revivals and see how the Spirit of God moved upon entire communities.
 Read some of the sermons of the great preachers of the time.
 You will be revived!

 8 Another angel, a second, followed, saying, “Fallen, fallen is Babylon the great, she who made all nations drink the wine of the passion of her sexual immorality.”
 9 And another angel, a third, followed them, saying with a loud voice, “If anyone worships the beast and its image and receives a mark on his forehead or on his hand, 10 he also will drink the wine of God’s wrath, poured full strength into the cup of his anger, and he will be tormented with fire and sulfur in the presence of the holy angels and in the presence of the Lamb.
 11 And the smoke of their torment goes up forever and ever, and they have no rest, day or night, these worshipers of the beast and its image, and whoever receives the mark of its name.”
 12 Here is a call for the endurance of the saints, those who keep the commandments of God and their faith in Jesus.
+13 And I heard a voice from heaven saying, “Write this: Blessed are the dead who die in the Lord from now on.”
+“Blessed indeed,” says the Spirit, “that they may rest from their labors, for their deeds follow them!”

 While God is reviving the Jews, the future bride of Christ, and he is pouring out his Spirit over Christians worldwide, he will be exacting judgement on Babylon the Great.
 Those responsible for martyring Christians during the Middle Ages to the Reformation will receive God’s wrath.
 Those who follow the beast and have it’s mark will also see torment.
 The Holy Roman Empire falls in 1806, the Papal States and the authority of the popes fall in 1798.
+This fall is the cup of wrath for the harlot in chapter 17.

 14 Then I looked, and behold, a white cloud, and seated on the cloud one like a son of man, with a golden crown on his head, and a sharp sickle in his hand.
 15 And another angel came out of the temple, calling with a loud voice to him who sat on the cloud, “Put in your sickle, and reap, for the hour to reap has come, for the harvest of the earth is fully ripe.”
 16 So he who sat on the cloud swung his sickle across the earth, and the earth was reaped.